MicoBlanc/Chipster/README.md

 />
 ```

-For more advanced usage and full API documentation, please refer to our [API Documentation](link-to-api-docs).
+For more advanced usage and full API documentation, please refer to our API Documentation **(work in progress)**